These flourless gluten free quinoa crepes are a healthy, dairy-free breakfast or brunch option that feels like a treat.

 ⚖️ Variations

-If you are vegan, feel free to swap the egg in this recipe for a flax egg made from 1 tablespoon ground flaxseed + 2.5 tablespoons water.
+- If you are vegan, feel free to swap each egg in this recipe for a flax egg made from 1 tablespoon ground flaxseed + 2.5 tablespoons water.

 - Serve with some yogurt and fresh berries - why not try my super easy and quick dairy-free lemon and blueberry yogurt recipe.